Skip to content

 4. Configure the external proxy

-1. Configure a redirect rule to redirect HTTP traffic to HTTPS in port 80.
+1. Redirect HTTP to HTTPS on port 80.

-The following is an example of an Nginx configuration file that includes all the rules mentioned above:
+The following is an example Nginx configuration file:

 events {